usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.1 Authentication Using Off-Card Biometric Comparison {#s-6-2-1}

-The PIV Card Application hosts the signed fingerprint templates, signed electronic facial image, and, optionally, the signed iris images.
+The PIV Card Application hosts signed fingerprint templates, a signed electronic facial image, and, optionally, signed iris images.
 These biometrics can be read from the card following cardholder-to-card (CTC) authentication using a PIN supplied by the cardholder.
 These PIV biometrics are designed to support a cardholder-to-external system (CTE) authentication mechanism through a match-off-card scheme.
 The following subsections